310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/unmei_power_energy.md

     <td>
       At this place where your ‘like’ overlaps with mine
       <br>
-      This energy burns up the power of fate
+      This energy fires up the power of fate
       <br>
       As the first star of the evening shines a sparkling smile
       <br>